Accommodation bridge: Canals

 The first accommodation bridges were built as part of 18th-century canal building.
 Most were provided for farmers, whose lands and grazing were separated by the canal.
 The first canals developed from rivers, with short lengths of canal built to bypass obstacles, such as weirs and millponds.
 The river represented a long-established and accepted boundary, but these new sections were resented by landlords.

-Unlike turnpike roads, drovers could not simply cross the new road but now needed a bridge.
-These bridges also needed to meet the standards of the canal builder, allowing the towpath through beneath, sufficient clearance for passing boats and being adequately constructed to be robust, without risk of a collapse blocking the canal.
+Unlike turnpike roads, drovers could not simply cross a new canal but now needed a bridge.
+These bridges also needed to meet the standards of the canal builder, allowing the towpath through beneath and sufficient clearance for passing boats, and being constructed to be sufficiently robust, without risk of a collapse blocking the canal.
 To save costs, the Kennet Navigation, in flat country, used swing bridges rather than arches.
 Other canals such as the Oxford Canal, also used lifting bridges.

 Railways

 Most accommodation bridges, in the UK at least, were constructed during the railway building boom of the mid-19th century.
 British practice avoided level crossings wherever possible, except in the flat parts of the country where building a raised approach to a bridge would be more costly.
-Nevertheless the term is still more usually applied to canal bridges.
+Nevertheless, the term is still more usually applied to canal bridges.

 As the load carried by the new railway was almost always greater than the old path, nearly all accommodation bridges are overbridges, carrying the old track over the new railway.
 Underpasses were relatively rare, except where more convenient in hilly country, as the old track may have followed the land more closely than a gradient-sensitive railway.

-In Britain an accommodation bridge is the name for a bridge connecting land that belonged to one owner severed by the railway.
-An occupation bridge is the name for a bridge that carried an existing private road or took the railway over an existing private road.
+In Britain an accommodation bridge is the name for a bridge connecting tracts of land belonging to a single owner that were separated by the railway.
+An occupation bridge is the name for a bridge carrying an existing private road or taking the railway over an existing private road.
 Similar terms were applied to level crossings.

 Motorways

-Accommodation bridges were rarely needed across roads, as a road junction would be provided instead.
-This changed in the 1960s, with the development of the motorway network, where slow-speed local traffic is segregated from the high-speed traffic.
+Until motorways were introduced in the 1960s accommodation bridges across new roads were rarely needed, as a simple crossroad would be provided instead.
+Motorways do not have crossroads, but grade-separated junctions with slip roads, requiring bridges for local roads crossing them.